List of Hajime no Ippo characters: Ippo Makunouchi

-During his fight with Sendo, Ippo showed the Dempsey Roll's perfect form.
-Since the Dempsey Roll could not be used if the opponent won't back down, Ippo utilized all three of his techniques.
+During his fight with Sendo, Ippo showed the Dempsey roll's perfect form.
+Since the Dempsey roll could not be used if the opponent will not back down, Ippo utilized all three of his techniques.
 Starting with the liver blow, which damaged Sendo's right ribs, Ippo then used a feint with his own version of "Sakki" (killing intent), called "Courage", making Sendo raise his guard.
 Ippo then followed up with the Gazelle punch (an uppercut using the strength of the legs for additional power), which made Sendo's jaw fly up and stunned him for a few seconds.
-Taking the opportunity of Sendo being stunned, Ippo then revved up his Dempsey Roll which hit Sendo a couple of times before knocking him out.
+Taking the opportunity of Sendo being stunned, Ippo then revved up his Dempsey roll which hit Sendo a couple of times before knocking him out.
 Ippo used the same pattern of attack on his first title defense with Sanada but due to the damage that he sustained his attack stopped after a couple of hits.

 Hajime no Ippo has covered each of Makunouchi's fights, starting with his introduction to the boxing world and winning the All Japan Rookie Kings tournament in a talented rookie Featherweight class that has produced four national champions and two OPBF Champions in varying weight classes thus far.
 The story continues with his ascension to becoming the Japanese Featherweight Champion, a title he defends eight times before relinquishing the belt to focus on the world title, a journey he began by challenging other national title holders in the OPBF.
 His current record as a professional boxer is 26 matches, 23 wins and 3 losses with all 23 victories by KO, and at his peak he had held the seventh ranking in the WBC.
 His only losses are to Eiji Date in his first attempt to challenge for the Japanese Featherweight title, his first Mexican opponent in the professional ring Alfredo Gonzales who was ranked #2 in the WBC at the time, and Filipino Featherweight Champion Antonio Guevara after making a 10-month comeback.
 He won three tournaments: the East Japan Rookie King Tournament, the All Japan Rookie King Tournament and the Class A tournament.
 He was nominated boxer of the tournament in these competitions.
 He fought only twice sparring matches, both against Miyata.